gu-dsan6000/2018-spring/README.md

 <td style="text-align:left;">

-Overview of major Cloud Computing providers (AWS and Azure)

-IAAS, PAAS and SAAS , Other Cloud providers
+Overview of major Cloud Computing providers (AWS and Azure), IAAS, PAAS and SAAS, Other Cloud providers

 </td>

 <td style="text-align:left;">

-Setup your environment

-Create SSH keys , Start and connect to an instance in the cloud
+Setup your environment, create SSH keys, start and connect to an instance in the cloud

 </td>